Adasha/proximity-effect/README.md

 Bulk modify CSS properties on elements based on mouse pointer or other arbitrary element proximity.
 Does not override existing style sheets.

-<del>Fairly widely compatible but</del> effects are dependent on browser support. ***NOTE: current version requires capability to extend built-in objects - this knocks out Edge and Firefox before v59 until backwards compatibility is given more thought***
+<del>Fairly widely compatible but</del> effects are dependent on browser support. ***NOTE: current version requires capability to extend EventTarget - this knocks out Edge and Firefox before v59 until backwards compatibility is given more thought***

 [View live demos](http://lab.adasha.com/proximity-effect)